ddnexus/pagy/docs/how-to.md

 ## Customizing the URL

-When you need somethig more radical with the URL than just massaging the params, you should override the `pagy_url_for` right in your helper.
-The following are a couple of scenarios that would need that.
+When you need something more radical with the URL than just massaging the params, you should override the `pagy_url_for` right in your helper.

+_Notice: if you are also using the [trim extra](extras/trim.md) you should also override the [pagy_trim](extras/trim#pagy_trimpagy-link) method or the `Pagy.trim`  javascript function._

+The following are a couple of examples.

 ### Enabling fancy-routes